Javi Martínez: 2013–14 season

 Martínez started the 2013–14 campaign on the substitutes bench, under new manager Pep Guardiola.
-On 30 August 2013, in that year's UEFA Super Cup, he took the pitch early into the second half of the match against Chelsea, and scored the 2–2 equalizer in the last minute of extra time, as the Bavarians went on to win the trophy in Prague after a penalty shootout.
-Martínez finished the season with one goal in 34 appearances.
+On 30 August 2013, in that year's UEFA Super Cup, he took the pitch early into the second-half of the match against Chelsea, and scored the 2–2 equalizer in the last minute of extra-time, as the Bavarians went on to win the trophy in Prague after a penalty shootout.
+He finished the season with one goal in 34 appearances.

 2014–15 season

 On 13 August 2014, Martínez tore the ligaments on his left knee 30 minutes into the German Super Cup encounter against Borussia Dortmund (eventual 0–2 loss), going on to miss the vast majority of the season.
-He returned to action on 2 May 2015, starting in central defence in a 2–0 league defeat of Bayer 04 Leverkusen.
+He returned to action on 2 May 2015, starting in central defence in a 2–0 league defeat against Bayer Leverkusen.
 Ten days later, he came on as an 87th-minute substitute in the Champions League semi-final second leg against Barcelona.
-In addition to playing in the German Super Cup, Martínez also played in one Bundesliga match and one Champions League match.
+In addition to playing in the German Super Cup, He also played in one Bundesliga match and one Champions League match.

 2015–16 season

-Martínez made his first appearance of 2015–16 on 19 September 2015, featuring 24 minutes and being booked in a 3–0 win at SV Darmstadt 98.
-His first start of the campaign came as a stopper in a 3–0 defeat of 1.FSV Mainz 05, the following matchday.
+Martínez made his first appearance of the 2015–16 season on 19 September 2015, featuring 24 minutes and being booked in a 3–0 win against Darmstadt 98.
+His first start of the campaign came as a stopper in a 3–0 defeat of Mainz 05, the following matchday.

 On 4 October 2015, Martínez played 90 minutes for the first time in one year and five months, in a 5–1 Klassiker win against Borussia Dortmund.
 On 18 December he signed a new contract, keeping him at the club until 2021.
 He finished the season with a goal in 27 appearances.